danialmalik/open-edx-proposals/oeps/oep-0038-Data-Modeling.rst

 Responsibility for Third-party Service Integrations
 ===================================================

-Not sure… Adhere to the same standards.
+Adhere to the same standards.

 Backward Compatibility
 ======================

-Data models that are not within the standards of this document should be updated the next time a team needs to make changes to that model
+Data models that are not within the standards of this document do not need to be updated to adhere to OEP-38 standards.

-Some things are exempt from this process:

--  Do not update primary key types without business/technical justification, as there may be many downstream changes that will need to change as well.